KC1922/Coding-Practice/README.md

 - **File Name:** array_reverse.java
 - **Description:** Simple program that lets the user populate an array of 10 elements and then reverses the array.
 Elements can be anything, not just integers.
+- **Concepts Demonstrated:** Functional interfaces, while loops, swithces, Maps.

+### Caclulator

+- **File Name:** calculator.java
+- **Description:** simple calculator that takes in a calculation and returns the result.
+Supports basic arithmetic, trigonometric functions, logarithms, and exponentiation.
 - **Concepts Demonstrated:** Arrays, for loops, user input, methods.
 ### Finding Max and Min

 - **File Name:** max_min.java